cilium/community/CONTRIBUTOR-LADDER.md

 Automated tooling assigns PRs across the Reviewers defined for each particular area.

 ### Committer

-Description: Committers have write privileges and voting privileges, and are collectively responsible for steering the project in a positive direction.
+Committers have write privileges and voting privileges, and are collectively responsible for steering the project in a positive direction.
 As such it represents a significant level of trust in an individual's commitment to working with other committers and the community at large for the benefit of the project.

 Committers have all the rights and responsibilities of a Reviewer, plus:

-* Responsibilities:
+* **Responsibilities:**

     * Mentoring new Committers
     * Discussing strategy and policy for the project
     * [Voting](https://github.com/cilium/community/blob/main/GOVERNANCE.md#voting) on project matters when required
-    * Additional responsibilities specific to any project Roles they may have
+    * Additional responsibilities specific to any [project roles](CONTRIBUTOR-ROLES.md) they may have
     * Approve contributors to assume roles

-* Qualifications:
+* **Qualifications:**

     * Laid out in [granting commit access](https://github.com/cilium/community/blob/main/GOVERNANCE.md#granting-commit-access)
     * Is supportive of new and occasional contributors and helps get useful PRs in shape to commit
     * Is able to exercise judgment for the good of the project, independent of their employer, friends, or team
     * Mentors other contributors

-* Privileges:
+* **Privileges:**

     * Can merge code into the repo(s) they are contributing to
     * Represent the project in public as a Committer
     * Can communicate with the CNCF on behalf of the project, and participate in CNCF maintainer activities including votes